Jelmo123/PoGo-Search-Strings/README.md

 # PoGo-Search-Strings

 Below you'll find some useful search strings for finding good PvE or PVP pokemon.
 For PvE, data was extracted from the top attackers list on Gamepress (https://gamepress.gg/pokemongo/attackers-tier-list).
-For PVL, the export to csv function on the Pvpoke rankings page was used (https://pvpoke.com/rankings/).
+For PVP, the export to csv function on the Pvpoke rankings page was used (https://pvpoke.com/rankings/).
 All search strings are automatically generated and can easily be updated.

 # On search string generation